Lettuce, Greek Maroulli Cos (Organic)

 Seed Saving

 Collect seeds when flowers are downy like dandelions.
-Cut seed heads and place upside down in a bag to dry for a few days.
+Cut seed heads and place upside down in a paper bag to dry for a few days.
 Knock seed heads against side of bucket or tote, rub downy fluff off seeds.
 Winnow and screen to clean.